Katarapko – a great spot to explore by canoe and kayak

 Where can I paddle?

-Eckert Creek, The Splash, and Katarapko Creek are enjoyable spots.
-Detailed information about these is available at the Canoe South Australia website We recommend that you ensure your information is up-to-date and takes into account current conditions, river levels etc.
+Eckert Creek, Jarrett Creek, The Splash, and Katarapko Creek are enjoyable spots.
+Detailed information about these is available at the Paddle Trails SA website We recommend that you ensure your information is up-to-date and takes into account current conditions, river levels etc.

 Where to camp along the way